AkkiPooja/EasyRecipe/README.md

 2. cd EasyRecipe
 3. cd recipewebsite
 4. cd recipe-app
+5. npm install (if neccesary)
-5. npm start
+6. npm start
-6. your frontend opens at locally <http://localhost:3001/>
+7. your frontend opens at locally <http://localhost:3001/>

 To start the spring boot app
 Open another tab in the terminal and type following commands